Imburse-Payments/imburse-payments.github.io/unused/creating-a-braintree-provider-configuration.md

 You'll need the following:

 - Familiarity with the [Core Concepts](/pages/guides/core-concepts).
-- Familiar with creating an HMAC token using a Security Key.
+- Familiar with creating an HMAC token using an API Key.

 In addition, you should also have:
-- The Tenant Security Key created from the previous step.
-If you don't have one, see the tutorial [Creating a Tenant Security Key](/pages/tutorials/creating-a-tenant-security-key) first.
+- The Tenant API Key created from the previous step.
+If you don't have one, see the tutorial [Creating a Tenant API Key](/pages/tutorials/creating-a-tenant-security-key) first.

 ## Steps
 Follow these steps to create a new Braintree Provider Configuration for one of your Tenants.

 ### 1 - Aquire a Management Bearer Token
-You will need to generate an HMAC token for the following following request using a `Tenant Security Key`; not an `Account Security Key`.
+You will need to generate an HMAC token for the following following request using a `Tenant API Key`; not an `Account API Key`.

-**Note: If you already have a valid `Tenant Security Key` derived `Management Bearer Token` then you can use this rather than creating a new one.
+**Note: If you already have a valid `Tenant API Key` derived `Management Bearer Token` then you can use this rather than creating a new one.
 Skip to Step 2 if you have one.**

 #### Request